dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-with-apollo-client/page.md

 ---
 nextjs:
   metadata:
-    title: Connect with Apollo Client to use GraphQL with TerminusCMS
+    title: Connect with Apollo Client to use GraphQL with TerminusDB
     description: >-
-      A reference guide to get you up and running with TerminusDB & TerminusCMS using GraphQL and Apollo Client
+      A reference guide to get you up and running with TerminusDB & TerminusDB using GraphQL and Apollo Client
     openGraph:
       images: >-